The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 Your insurer has an important role in assisting you with early intervention when a work injury occurs and with the establishment of appropriate return to work programs.

 The obligation for you to establish and implement return to work programs may be discharged by your insurer, provided you send your insurer a request to do so.
-If your insurer establishes and implements return to work programs on your behalf, they must comply with the Code where you would be obliged to do so.
+If your insurer establishes and implements return-to-work programs on your behalf, they must comply with the Regulations where you would be obliged to do so.

 When discharging obligations on your behalf, your insurer should involve you in decisions that are made.